News

 • Emphasis on cost optimized operating model with a focus on value creation

-• Business’ most advanced program - first in class dual inhibitor of LSD1/HDAC6 in undergoing Phase I/II clinical trials
+• Business’ most advanced program - first in class dual inhibitor of LSD1/HDAC6 is undergoing Phase I/II clinical trials

 • Another program – PRMT5 Brain penetrant has received IND approval